Benefits

 Improvements in mood and perceived energy

-Kalman 1999 reported significant improvements in Profile of Mood States (POMS) fatigue scores at weeks 4 and 6, and vigor at week 6, in the pyruvate group.
+Trials reported significant improvements in Profile of Mood States (POMS) fatigue and vigor scores in the pyruvate group.
 While the body composition effect is modest, the perceived-energy benefit may explain some commercial popularity.
-Mechanism is unclear — possibly related to NAD+/NADH redox balance shifts.
+Mechanism is unclear, possibly related to NAD+/NADH redox balance shifts.

 Antioxidant and ROS-scavenging activity